 src/app/profile/profile.component.html and replace its contents with the following:

-src/app/navbar/navbar.component.html and update it to look like the following:
+ProfileComponent, and add it to the

-Right now, your users could simply enter the
+Right now, users could enter the

 The Angular CLI can be used to generate a guard: